No rhetoric, only case law under focus

 -

-No rhetoric, only case law under focusBy Tariq ButtJanuary 17, 2017Print : National
+No rhetoric, only case law under focusBy Tariq ButtJanuary 18, 2017Print : Islamabad

 The case law cited by him pertained to the rulings handed down in Pakistan, India and Bangladesh, which have a broad applicability to the present pleas.
 Most of them related to Pakistan.